Jess Wells

 Jess Wells (born 1955) is an American author of modern realism, historical fiction and magical realism.
-She blogs on under-represented women in history.
+She has blogged on under-represented women in history and feminist topics.
 Wells participated in the foundational years of lesbian and feminist publishing during the time of second-wave feminism in the 1980s and 1990s.

 Career

 Wells participated in the foundational years of lesbian and feminist publishing during the time of second-wave feminism in the 1980 and 1990s beginning with an article in Spare Rib magazine on the history of prostitution, which she subsequently published as a book with Shameless Hussy Press in 1982 as A Herstory (sic) of Prostitution in Western Europe.
 She self-published her short stories under the name of Library B Books until selling her novels to small press publishers.